oppia/oppia-android/wiki/Troubleshooting-Installation.md

    or `Module not specified` while running Unit Tests, try to downgrade Android Studio to [Bumblebee (Patch 3)](https://developer.android.com/studio/archive).
 That should resolve this issue.

-7. If you getting this error while gradle build
+7. If you encounter this error while building gradle:

    ```
    > Task :utility:kaptGenerateStubsDebugKotlin FAILED